2016 London ePrix

-The 2016 London ePrix (formally the 2016 FIA Formula E Visa London ePrix) were two Formula E motor races that took place on the 2 and 3 July 2016 on the Battersea Park Street Circuit in Battersea Park, London.
+The 2016 London ePrix (formally the 2016 FIA Formula E Visa London ePrix) were two Formula E motor races that took place on the 2–3 July 2016 on the Battersea Park Street Circuit in Battersea Park, London.
 They were the ninth and tenth rounds of the 2015–16 Formula E season, the last of the second season of Formula E. They were also the 20th and 21st Formula E races overall and this was the second edition of the London ePrix.
 Prior to the race it was announced by Formula E that the races would not take place in Battersea Park in future years and that a street circuit location would be sought.
 This followed a High Court challenge to the race taking place in a public park and the way that Wandsworth Council had acted to continue the races despite opposition from park users.
 The court case against the Council was withdrawn after an agreement was reached between the claimant and Formula E that the 2016 race would be the last.
 For the 2019–20 season, the race was due to return, but at ExCeL London, however the race was cancelled in response to the COVID-19 pandemic.
 It eventually returned on the 2020–21 season.

+Background

+Lucas di Grassi and Sébastien Buemi entered the finale of the season as title contenders with only one point splitting the two.
+With 60 points to grasp in the final two rounds, Sam Bird was also mathematically in contention of the title.